sayan1999/lovebox/Readme.md

 2. Crash handling: If no match found for a title, app doesn't crash.
 It continues after a log report.

 3. Wide utils:
-Not only queuing custom playlist but many other utils you will be availed of as following by lovebox:
+Not only queuing custom playlist but many other utils you will be availed of as following by lovebox:<pre>

            playlist
 0    rhythmic-hindi